locdinh1/nodetest/README.md

 ```

-Then go to your browser, type in localhost:2000
+Then go to your browser, type in localhost:2000.
+You should see the service up and running.

 ## Test project